What is better than eating in a local market? Eating a tasty paella in an old modernist and beautiful market.

 With a number of 300 permanent residents, Guadalest explodes with tourists who come to see the main attractions:

 Located on the mountains, this small beautiful village is home of one of the most strange caves in Spain, Ses covetes des Moros.

-Until today, they did not discovered the real purpose of these caves.
+Until today, they have not discovered the real purpose of these caves.

 Bocairent has less than 4000 inhabitants and not many international tourists visit it.
-Perfect place ot practice your Spanish skills.
+Perfect place to practice your Spanish skills.

-Walk around the castle, recognize the places and picture yourself at the iron Throne.
+Walk around the castle, recognize the places and picture yourself on the Iron Throne.